themaxermister/Groceriio-v2/README.md

 # 50.001 - Groceriio

-An Android application aimed at providing stock data to users and allowing users to create self-pick up orders at the supermarket nearest to their location.
+An Android application aimed at providing stock data to users and allowing users to manage their grocery shopping and create self-pick up orders at the supermarket nearest to their location.

+The aim is to allow users to verify that their desired item is in stock before making the trip to the supermarket to get the item.
+It also gives users the option to pick up their orders quickly from the nearest supermarket at their current location, making grocery shopping convenient any time anywhere.
+Furthermore, users no longer have to rely on home deliveries in order to experience convenience in grocery shopping.

 ## Database Structure